Grand Bay, Alabama: Geography

-Grand Bay is located in southwestern Mobile County at (30.474055, -88.341836), along U.S. Route 90, a few miles inland from the Mississippi Sound.
+Grand Bay is located in southwestern Mobile County along U.S. Route 90, a few miles inland from the Mississippi Sound.
 US 90 leads northeast 26 mi to Mobile and southwest 16 mi to Pascagoula, Mississippi.
 The Mississippi state line is 3 mi west of Grand Bay.
 Alabama State Route 188 leads southeast from Grand Bay 8 mi to Bayou La Batre and 26 mi to Dauphin Island.

 According to the United States Census Bureau, the Grand Bay CDP has a total area of 8.7 sqmi, of which 0.02 sqmi, or 0.23% are water.
 The community drains north to Franklin Creek and south to a tributary of it; Franklin Creek flows west to the Escatawpa River in Mississippi, part of the Pascagoula River watershed.